 The Hibiscus bush is a well-known tropical plant with gorgeous trumpet-like flowers.
 With over 200 species of Hibiscus, the flowers have a range of sizes and colors.

 Hibiscus plant care will vary depending on the species and variety and whether it’s grown outdoors or indoors.
-However, there are some basic principles for caring for all Hibiscus plants.
+However, there are some basic principles for caring for all varieties of Hibiscus plants.

 Your Hibiscus bush will do best in full or partial sun with well-draining soil.
 While the Hibiscus plant tolerates alkaline soils, it thrives in neutral to slightly acidic soil.

 In addition, the Hibiscus plant appreciates the application of balanced fertilizer in the spring and moderate watering.

 So, if you’re taking care of your plant and providing it with proper care, why are there spots on the Hibiscus leaves?

 The short answer- the cause could be bacteria, fungi, or a garden pest.
 Extreme temperature changes, improper watering, and a lack of fertilization can be at fault.

 While yellowing Hibiscus leaves can occasionally be a common sight, it is typically a temporary situation.

 However, if you have yellow leaves that persist on your Hibiscus bush, it’s time to figure out the cause.

 - Extreme temperatures